Schumer optimistic about rail tunnel after Buttigieg meeting

 “I explained to him that this has been a top priority for New York for more than a decade and that our future depends on it,” Schumer said in an interview Thursday.
 “He was very receptive, and I was very optimistic.”

 Buttigieg, the 38-year-old former mayor of South Bend, Indiana, and a 2020 Democratic presidential candidate, must be confirmed by the Senate.
-A message was left with a spokesperson for Buttigieg on Thursday.
+A Buttigieg spokesman said in an email Thursday that the two “had a great discussion and he looks forward to working with Sen. Schumer.”

 The new tunnel, part of the larger Gateway project to increase rail capacity in the country’s most densely populated area, would maintain train service while a crumbling, 110-year-old tunnel is repaired.
 The tunnel project has been mired in a dispute with the Trump administration over how both states will pay for their share of the cost, estimated most recently at about $10 billion after project overseers shaved more than $1 billion off the initial estimate.